Matěj Hybš

-Matěj Hybš (born 3 January 1993) is a Czech professional footballer who plays as a left-back for Czech First League side Teplice on loan from Viktoria Plzeň.
+Matěj Hybš (born 3 January 1993) is a Czech professional footballer who plays as a left-back for Czech First League side Bohemians 1905.

 Club career

 He made his league debut on 12 August 2012 in Czech First League match against 1.
 FC Slovácko.
 In August 2014 he was loaned for one year to Czech first league club FC Vysočina Jihlava.

+On 12 June 2023 Hybš joined Bohemians 1905.

 International career

 He represented the Czech Republic at every youth level except Under-20.